Risk-Aware Path Planning for Ground Vehicles using Occluded Aerial Images: EXPERIMENTS AND RESULTS

-As our framework is modular, we also compare the effects of non-learning-based approaches for masking and inpainting.
-For masking, we compare our automated masking method against manual masking.
-For inpainting, we study the effects of three other methods: (a) filling the masked areas with average values of pixels belonging to the road in the image, (b) replacing the masked areas with a road-like patch generated manually, and (c) using Navier-Stokes inpainting method.
-We refer to these as \textit{mean-replacement}, \textit{patch-replacement}, and \textit{Navier-Stokes}, respectively.
+The training data for the inpainting network contains images captured at different heights that increase the amount and variety of training examples.
+We compare it against three other approaches: (a) filling the masked areas with average values of pixels belonging to the road in the image (\textit{mean-replacement}), (b) replacing the masked areas with a road-like patch generated manually (\textit{patch-replacement}), and (c) using Navier-Stokes inpainting method~\cite{bertalmio2001navier} which uses ideas from fluid dynamics for inpainting (\textit{Navier-Stokes}).

-For the path-planning step, we define the cost by categorizing the predicted semantic labels into two classes, (a) \textit{navigable}, which contains roads and markers only and is assigned a cost of 1, and (b) \textit{non-navigable} which contains all other labels has a cost of 10.
-For calculating the variance, we generate 20 samples.
-We try multiple values of $\lambda$ to show paths generated for different levels of risk-aversion.
-The effect of $\lambda$ on path planning is quantified as \textit{surprise}, which is equal to the cost of traversing the path on the cost matrix for ground truth minus cost of traversal of this path on the cost matrix on the inpainted image, normalized by the length of the path, i.e.,

-where $path$ is the path over pixels as prescribed by the planner, and $C_{true}$ and $C_{pred}$ are the cost matrix generated over semantic segmentation outputs from the approximated ground truth (shown in Figure~\ref{fig:gt_seg}) and inpainted images, respectively.
-A higher surprise indicates that a larger part of the path passes though risky regions.
-As surprise depends on the start and goal locations in the scene, we pick 5 locations on the scene image, as shown in Figure~\ref{fig:base_scene} with red dots and find surprise over the 10 resulting source-goal combinations.
-We report the statistics for both the original scene including occlusions and the inpainted image generated by our framework.